errata-ai/static-school/content/blog/fixing-markdowns-shortcomings-with-python.md

 But, as you can probably imagine, the ability to write arbitrary Python means that we can do much more than text-based substitutions.
 Here are some ideas:

-- C reate tables by making calls to APIs or databases at build time.
+- Create tables by making calls to APIs or databases at build time.

 - Use plots that update at build time using one of Python’s plotting libraries (e.g., Seaborn).